DoorsDev/AstrOS/README.md

 # AstrOS
-AstrOS is an free an open source c# virtual operating system with the goal of making a computer simple and clean.
+AstrOS is an free an open source c# virtual operating system with the goal of making computing simple, easy and clean.